-By Gallup’s definition, physical well-being means having good health and enough energy to do the things you need and want to do.
-What’s more, having adequate energy includes keeping an eye on what you eat, how you move, and how well you sleep.
+By Gallup’s meaning, physical well-being means having good health and enough energy to do the things you need and want to do.
+What’s more, having plenty of energy involves keeping an eye on what you eat, how much you move and how well you sleep.